Sydney International Airport

 Check-in

 Check-in at T1 International is located on the Departures level, directly inside from the passenger drop off zone.
-When departing from Sydney International Terminal (T1) you can check in at a traditional counter or at one of the self-check kiosks.
+When departing from Sydney International Terminal (T1) you can check in at a traditional counter or at one of the self-check-in kiosks.

 Baggage